Platform / Milan

 2017 / 50,000 sq. ft.

-the way we work and learn; redefining roles and reshaping workspaces.
-Platform
+transforming the way we work and learn; redefining roles and reshaping

-is an open-air building designed for the future: a test pilot for revitalizing incomplete
+workspaces.
+Platform is an open-air building designed to revitalize incomplete

 urban structures.
-Its occupants interact, with minimal barriers, in an
+Its occupants interact, without barriers, in an ever-changing

-ever-changing environment that is part workshop seminar, part urban plaza, and
+environment that is part workspace, part urban plaza, and part learning

 Collaborators: TransSolar (Climate Engineering), Kristi Cheramie (Landscape Architecture)

 A new future is given to an incomplete concrete frame, one of many on the outskirts of cities in Italy, transforming it into a social place for learning and collaborating.
-Designed by Italian architect Aldo Rossi to be a train station, the reimagined open framework encourages dialogue between strangers and interactivity among colleagues.
-The “interior” contains a variety of adaptable spaces — the Workshop Line, Learning Plaza, Tower of Air, Room of Doors and Multi-Stages — for both individual and group endeavors.
+Intended to be a train station and designed by Italian architect Aldo Rossi, the reimagined open framework encourages dialogue and promotes human well-being.
+The “interior” contains a variety of flexible spaces — the Workshop Line, Learning Plaza, Tower of Air, Room of Doors and Multi-Stages.

 In the past, workers would aspire to a corner office with a view.
 Instead, Platform offers them an exciting alternative: a view without corners.
-The unique climate of Milan allows for an open building envelope; the concrete frame surrounded only by a metal mesh.
+The temperate climate of Milan allows for an open building envelope; it is possible to work indoors while experiencing the outdoors.
 Within, micro-climate design offers a range of thermal conditions, each with its own social collectivity.
 In the warmer months, climbing plants overtake the mesh, creating verdant and shady workspaces.
-As the temperature falls, solar heated furniture and radiant ceilings directly warm people without wasting energy by warming the air around them.
+As the temperature falls, radiant ceilings and solar heated furniture directly warm people without wasting energy by heating the air around them.

 Workshop Line (Top), Multi-Stages (Bottom)